 The Division will:

-determine which applications count towards the non-profit set-aside,
+determine which applications count towards the IRS requirement of no less than 10% of the entire 2026 allocation authority for the non-profit (NP) set-aside,

 score all such applications in their corresponding geographical apportionment / USDA account, and

-make nonprofit awards until the remaining 9% LIHTCs are insufficient to fund another project (other than the allowance in Section 2.4.1. a. below).
+make nonprofit awards until the entire 10% minimum is allocated.
+This may result in another project receiving a small portion of the remaining nonprofit credits until the set-aside is expended. ( See Section 2.4.1. a. below).

 Any remaining 9% LIHTCs will go to the general pool.